Mugishacle/workthirteen/README.md

 Description
 Build the back end for an e-commerce site.
 Take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.

-App Demo
-Create Schema and Seed data

-GET routes to return all categories, all products

-GET routes to return a single category, a single product, and a single tag

-POST, PUT, and DELETE routes for categories

-POST, PUT, and DELETE routes for Tags

-POST, PUT, and DELETE routes for products

 User Story
 AS A manager at an internet retail company